What do you do?

-The majority of our centres are available for a wide range of organisations that include charities.
-The list includes charities, social enterprises, community groups, not-for-profit organisation, small local businesses and green/ethical businesses.
+The majority of our Centres are available for a wide range of organisations.
+The list includes charities, social enterprises, community groups, not-for-profit organisations, small local businesses and green/ethical businesses.
 Some of our centres have stricter criteria (The Foundry and Resource for London), and some of our space within buildings may be restricted to registered charities only.

 Are there any charges other than rent that I would need to consider?

-The vast majority of our centres offer fully-serviced office space (covering everything including rent/licence fee, all office services, (utilities, waste, recycling, and fire and security provision), use of meeting rooms, phone lines and broadband connection).
-More information about what is included at each centre can be found on each centre page.
+The vast majority of our Centres offer fully-serviced office space (covering everything including rent/licence fee, all office services, (utilities, waste, recycling, and fire and security provision), use of meeting rooms, phone lines and broadband connection).
+More information about what is included at each of our Centres can be found on each Centre page.

 Are there any secretarial or reception services available?

-Some of our centres have a staffed reception.
-You can confirm this by looking at the centre page on this website.
+Some of our Centres have a staffed reception.
+This can be confirmed by looking at the Facilities section on each individual Centre page.

 Are you a property agent?

-Yes, but we are also a social business, which means we are all very nice!
+Yes, but we are also a social business, which means we are far more reasonable and nice!

-Do I need a Solicitor if I become a tenant?
+Do I need a solicitor before I become a tenant?